Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Would establish a permitting system within the Department of Land and Natural Resources for use of unmanned aerial vehicles in taking aquatic life.
-Repeals current prohibition on use of UAVs for taking aquatic life and provides implementation timeline for new permit system.
+Would establish within the Department of Land and Natural Resources a permitting system for the use of unmanned aerial vehicles in the taking of aquatic life.
+Would repeal the prohibition on using UAS in taking aquatic life and provide a timeline for implementation of the permitting system.
+Currently, drone fishing is prohibited unless a $100/year DLNR permit is obtained.

 Last action: December 8, 2025